-Scruton pursues his toughest example, the novel, the beauty of which cannot be reduced exclusively to its sound (as a poem might be, though he doesn’t address this).
-In fact, a novel of pure sound (not even Finnegans Wake meets that definition) would not be a novel at all but a freak, a stunt, and probably unreadable in any conventional sense.
+To his credit, Roger Scruton never lets the difficulty of defining beauty, of pinning down its essence, inhibit his hunger for the beautiful.
+The passages quoted above, from Beauty (Oxford University Press, 2009), suggest Scruton’s lifelong engagement with so powerful a gift.
+He pursues his toughest example, the novel, the beauty of which cannot be reduced exclusively to its sound.
+In fact, a novel of pure sound (not even Finnegans Wake meets that definition) would not be a novel at all but a freakish stunt, probably unreadable in the conventional sense.
 Scruton continues:

-The distinction is crucial and, at least to this reformed aesthete, convincing.
+The distinction is crucial and convincing.
 And which writer of fiction does Scruton select to bolster his case?

 “Take any short story by Chekhov.
 It does not matter that the sentences in translation sound nothing like the Russian original.
 Still they present the same images and events in the same suggestive sequence.
 Still they imply as much as they say, and withhold as much as they reveal.
 Still they follow each other with the logic of things observed rather than things summarized.
 Chekhov’s art captures life as it is lived and distills it into images that contain a drama, as a drop of dew contains the sky.
 Following such a story we are constructing a world whose interpretation is at every point controlled by the sights and sounds that we imagine.”